scottming/pinboard_search_cli/README.md

 ## Usage

-pinboard_search_cli search Pinboard bookmarks from local data.
-So, after you install the decorator packages use Python2, do
+pinboard_search_cli searches Pinboard bookmarks from local data.
+After installing the decorator packages, use

 ```shell
 $ pinboard api-token # Only the first time